M4cs/ADOAccuracy/README.md

 **You can press CTRL + 7 to hide the ADOAccuracy text at anytime.**

 ### THE TEXT DOES NOT DISPLAY IF YOU ARE NOT INSIDE OF A LEVEL

+## Troubleshooting

+Having issues?
+Read below to see how you can figure out a fix.

+**First, press CTRL+F10 to open the ModManager screen.
+Click on the Logs tab and then Open Detailed Logs at the bottom.**

+1) Inside of the file that opens, does it say somewhere `[ERROR] Method 'SetupLevelEventsInfo' not found`?
+You are on the beta and you need to follow the steps above again.

+2) Does it not say that?
+Copy and paste the text inside the file and upload to https://psty.io.
+Send me the log on Discord @ macs#0420